sapegin/blog.sapegin.me/content/all/accessibility-testing.md

 ## Tab key

-By _tabbing_ through the app, meaning pressing the Tab key on the keyboard to navigate between interactive elements on the page, we can check that all interactive elements are focusable, have visible focus state, and the tab order makes sense.
+By _tabbing_ through the app, meaning pressing the Tab key on the keyboard to navigate between interactive elements on the page, we can check that all interactive elements are focusable and have visible focus state.
+The tab order [should make sense](https://webaim.org/techniques/keyboard/), usually it should follow the visual order of elements on the page.
 Focus should be [trapped inside modals](https://www.w3.org/TR/wai-aria-practices-1.1/examples/dialog-modal/dialog.html), meaning we shouldn’t be able to tab back to the page behind the modal until we close it, and once we close the modal, the focus should go back to the element that opened the modal.
 Skip navigation link is another thing we can test here: it should appear when we press Tab for the first time:

 ![Skip navigation link on GitHub](/images/accessibility-skip-link.png)